Ubaid-Ghante/VoiceCloningPipelineServer/README.md

 uv sync
 ```

-if you face error related to llvm try to install the following packages
+if you face error related to llvm try to install the following packages in linux:

 ```bash
 sudo apt update